Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Magnetic Characterization with out-of-plane field

 \section{Magnetic Characterization with out-of-plane field}

-The magnetic moment of the films was measured with the MPMS-XL SQUID magnetometer with an applied field that was oriented parallel to the MnGe[111] direction.
-The diamagnetic effect of the Si substrate $\chi_{\rm{Si}}$ is typically obtained from the high-field portion of the $M$ vs $H$ loops, far above the saturation field.
+The magnetic moment of the films was measured using the MPMS-XL SQUID magnetometer with an applied field oriented parallel to the MnGe[111] direction.
+This field direction is expected to be along the helical wavevector for MnGe films~\cite{Kanazawa_2017}.
+The diamagnetic contribution of the Si substrate $\chi_{\rm{Si}}$ is typically obtained from the high-field portion of the $M$ vs $H$ loops, far above the saturation field.
 For the case of our films, this is not possible for two reasons.
-Firstly, the high-field susceptibility of bulk MnGe is small, but nonzero ($\chi_{\rm{HF}}\approx\SI{6}{\kilo\ampere\per\metre\per\tesla}$ at \SI{100}{\kelvin})~\cite{Kanazawa_2011}.
+First, the high-field susceptibility of bulk MnGe is small, but nonzero ($\chi_{\rm{HF}}\approx\SI{4}{\kilo\ampere\per\metre\per\tesla}$ at \SI{100}{\kelvin})~\cite{Kanazawa_2011}.
 Our previous work showed that MnSi films exhibit a similar $\chi_{\rm{HF}}$ to bulk~\cite{Meynell_2014} and we expect this to hold for MnGe.

-Secondly, the saturation field of our films is much larger than the maximum applied field of the magnetometer ($\pm$\SI{7}{\tesla}) at low temperatures.
+Second, the saturation field of our films is much larger than the maximum applied field of the magnetometer ($\pm$\SI{7}{\tesla}) at low temperatures.
 We therefore neglect the small temperature dependence of the low-temperature susceptibility and estimate $\chi_{\rm{Si}}$ from $M$ vs $H$ loops at temperatures where the film is saturated.
+For each $M$ vs $H$ loop, the temperature was stabilized at $+\SI{7}{\tesla}$.
+The resultant loops were reproducibly symmetric in field, and only the positive field branches are shown.

+Representative $M$ vs $H$ loops for the \SIdash{22.9}{\nano\metre} thick MnGe film are given in Fig.~\hyperref[fig:squid_loops]{9(a)} and \hyperref[fig:squid_loops]{9(b)}.
+At higher temperatures ($T>\SI{60}{\kelvin}$), the magnetization increases linearly before saturating without hysteresis.
+For these temperatures, the shape of the $M$ vs $H$ data is the same as observed in the conical phase of other B20 films in out-of-plane fields.
+Neutron scattering in both MnGe(111) films~\cite{Kanazawa_2017} as well as MnSi(111) films~\cite{Karhu_2011} confirm the conical magnetic order.